umefy/go-web-app-template/README.md

 - Implement proper error handling and logging
 - Use the shared handler architecture for consistent HTTP handling
 - Organize code by business domains rather than technical concerns
+- Leverage OpenTelemetry tracing for observability and debugging
+- Use Docker Compose for consistent local development environment